FREQUENTLY ASKED

 Contact the Registrar's Office at all of the colleges and universities you attended, and request that an official transcript be sent by mail or electronically:

-Mail physical domestic college transcripts to:
+Mail physical college transcripts to:

 Registration & Transcripts